Anterior (band): History

 During the writing process, vocalist Luke Davies encountered medical problems forcing him to no longer be able to play guitar.
 During the recording all guitars were recorded by guitarist Leon Kemp, as Davies' condition was more permanent than the band had once thought.
 They overcame the complications and recorded 10 tracks, 9 being original songs and the tenth a Racer X cover.
 The album was named This Age of Silence.
 Just days after the album's completion the band were finishing their UK tour with 3 Inches of Blood.
 Anticipating the album release, Anterior continued to keep playing live with the help of a friend on rhythm guitar duties with Davies providing vocals.

-In May 2007, bassist James Britton left the band due to personal reasons, but re-joined the band in September 2007.
+In May 2007, bassist James Britton left the band for personal reasons, but re-joined the band in September 2007.

 The band were sharing stages with bands such as As I Lay Dying and Sanctity.
 The album was released 12 June 2007 and they embarked on a UK tour with label mates The Black Dahlia Murder and The Ocean.
 The album was generally well received by various magazines such as Kerrang!, Metal Hammer and Rocksound, as well as online magazines "Room 13" and "Power Play".

 With Davies still unable to play, the band were looking for a full-time guitarist to become an official part of the band.
 During many of their shows, Anterior had played with the Scottish metalcore band Mendeed many times and had a very close relationship with them.
 The summer of 2007 saw the breakup of Mendeed and the addition of their lead guitarist, Steven Nixon, completing the band as a new five-piece line up.